 Summer research programme

+Students will be supervised by an early career researcher from Insigneo.
 Students will receive training on experimental and computational projects relating to in silico Medicine.
 The full eligibility criteria, application form and list of available projects are made available when applications are open.

 Contact us for more information.